ranfysvalle02/blog-drafts/GraphRAG-bearish.md

 * **Domain Specificity:**
   * **Unique Relationships:** Industries often have specific terminology and relationship types not captured in general language models.

-The prospect of constructing knowledge graphs directly from raw data using LLMs is undeniably alluring.
-However, this endeavor is fraught with significant challenges.

-### Controlling LLM Output

-A critical aspect often overlooked is the challenge of controlling LLM output to align with specific requirements.
-While LLMs can generate text, ensuring the output adheres to a desired structure or format is non-trivial.
-For instance, extracting relationships might require the LLM to produce structured outputs like tuples or dictionaries.

-To address this, strategies such as:

-* **Function Calling:** Integrating functions within the LLM's capabilities can help structure the output, ensuring it meets specific requirements.
-* **Prompt Engineering:** Carefully crafting prompts can guide the LLM towards producing the desired output format.
-* **Reinforcement Learning from Human Feedback (RLHF):** Training the LLM to follow specific guidelines through human feedback can improve output control.

 ## Python Example (using MongoDB)
 ```